Smartex3/Insurance-Cost-Prediction/README.md

 User-friendly interface for input and result retrieval
 # Usage:
 Clone the repository: git clone [repository_url]
-Run the prediction script: python predict_insurance_cost.py Follow the prompts to input relevant data for prediction.
+Run the prediction script: Predicting Insurance Costs.ipynb Follow the prompts to input relevant data for prediction.
 # Dataset:
 The dataset used for training is included in the data directory.
 Feel free to explore and expand the dataset for improved model performance.